 Nate (Nicolas Cage), his wife Theresa (Joely Richardson), and their three kids, young Jack (Julian Hilliard) and teens Lavinia (Madeleine Arthur) and Benny (Brendan Meyer) have moved to Nate’s late father’s farm.
 To raise alpacas and grow tomatoes and peaches.
-Yeah, good thing Theresa has some kind of consulting job that involves talking to clients on Skype.
+Yeah, good thing Theresa is bringing in income; she has some kind of consulting job that involves talking to clients on Skype.
 Just the kind of thing you’d want to do where the wi-fi can be spotty.
 Then a color (it’s magenta) comes out of space and crazy shit goes down that puts their financial worries in perspective.

 The meteorite ruins Nahum’s crops and seems to mutate the local wildlife.
 Nahum’s wife goes crazy and crawls around on all fours.
 One by one the sons disappear.
 Some of this is retained for the movie, but a lot is changed, fortunately.